iainangusneil/propitious-tribble/README.md

                           or create additional filters to catch all logs. incidentally, in order to keep parse failures out of the main index they have been offloaded to a separate index.
 This would help in the effort to find and fix all grok parse failures in a production environment.

-ANSWER                  - the output from the php script containing answers to the questions in the assignment in a verbose fashion
+ANSWER                  - the output from the php script containing answers to the questions in the assignment in a verbose fashion.
+Answer is currently not 100% accurate as there is ~8000 logs failing grok parsing